- Ph.D., Economics, University of Maryland, College Park, 1999

 Dr. Kosali Simon joined SPEA as a professor in 2010.
 A summary of her recent research appears in the 2016 National Bureau of Economic Research Reporter.
-In 2016 she was also named a Class of 1948 Herman B Wells Endowed Professor, becoming only the third recipient of this honor at Indiana University.
+In 2016 she was also named a Herman B Wells Endowed Professor, becoming only the third recipient of this honor at Indiana University.

 Simon is a nationally known health economist who specializes in applying economic analysis in the context of health insurance and health care policy.
 Her current main research focus is the impact of health insurance reform on healthcare and labor market outcomes.
 She is also active in national leadership roles in her profession, serving on several boards and in editorial positions.

 Simon is a research associate of the National Bureau for Economic Research, a group with which she has been affiliated since 2002.
 She serves as a member of the governing body of the Association for Public Policy Analysis and management (APPAM).
 From 2009-2016, she served as a board member of the American Society of Health Economists; from 2014-2017 she served as a board member of the American Economic Association (AEA)'s Committee on the Status of Women in Economics (CSWEP), and directed the national mentoring program for female assistant professors in economics.
 She also served a three-year term with the nation's largest health philanthropy, the Robert Wood Johnson Foundation (RWJF); in 2013, she was selected to the National Advisory Committee of RWJF Health Policy Scholars Program, a committee composed of 13 nationally recognized experts in social science and health policy.
 In 2007, Simon was recognized for her early contributions to health services research as the recipient of the John D. Thompson Prize for Young Investigators.